darkomen/project-euler/README.md

 # project-euler
-Python scripts and c program for project-ruler
+Python scripts and c/c++ program for project-ruler